Tim Berni

-Tim Berni (born 11 February 2000) is a Swiss professional ice hockey defenceman for Genève-Servette HC of the National League (NL).
-He was selected by the Blue Jackets in the sixth round, 159th overall, of the 2018 NHL Entry Draft.
+Tim Berni (born 11 February 2000) is a Swiss professional ice hockey player who is a defenceman for ZSC Lions of the National League (NL).
+He was selected by the Columbus Blue Jackets in the sixth round, 159th overall, of the 2018 NHL entry draft.

 Playing career

 Berni made his professional debut during the 2017–18 season with the GCK Lions of the Swiss League (SL).
 He also made his National League (NL) debut that same season with the ZSC Lions, appearing in 8 games with no points.
 On 12 June 2018, Berni signed his first professional contract, agreeing to a two-year contract with an option with the ZSC Lions.
 His option was exercised on 25 March 2019, at the end of the relegation round.

 On 2 April 2020, Berni signed a three-year entry-level contract with the Columbus Blue Jackets of the National Hockey League (NHL).
 He was returned to the ZSC Lions on a temporary loan by the Blue Jackets until the commencement of the delayed 2020–21 North American season on 14 August 2020.